aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/convert-cmx-to-png-image/_index.md

 ## Step 2: Prepare the List of CMX Files

-Create an array of CMX file names that you want to convert to PNG images.
-Make sure the file names are accurate and match the files in your directory.
+Create an array containing the names of the CMX files you want to convert.
+Adjust the list to match the files in your directory.

 ```java
 String[] fileNames = new String[] {